hacksalot/extrovert-priv.js/README.md

 A rasterizer is a self-contained piece of JavaScript code that renders arbitrary data to a 2D texture.
 Where generators create the 3D geometry that fills your scene, rasterizers create the textures, colors, and patterns that 3D geometry is decorated with.

-As with generators, Extrovert ships with multiple built-in rasterizers, and you can write your own.
+As with generators, Extrovert ships with multiple built-in rasterizers, and as with generators, you can write your own.
 As of v1.0 the predefined rasterizers include:

 - **img**.
 A rasterizer specifically for image resources.
 - **elem**.
 A rasterizer for arbitrary HTML elements (`<div>`, `<span>`, `<p>`, whatever).